Great Tips for Evaluating Whether a Process is Suitable for Robotic Process Automation (RPA)

 (For our more advanced readers, you can also use a weighted checklist in which different attributes might have different weightings.
 This is especially helpful when you have certain pressing priorities or pain points which need to be addressed urgently.)

-Now, let’s go through some of the common factors that you should consider.
+Now, let’s go through some of the common factors that you should consider in your RPA feasibility checklist.

 That is not to say that low volume transactions should not be automated.
-For your business could have other worthy considerations like achieving compliance or ensuring accuracy of data.
+Your business could have other worthy considerations like achieving compliance or ensuring accuracy of data.

 Strictly speaking, if you are only considering RPA, the chosen process must be structured and ruled-based.
 There should not be a need for a human to make a judgement call.
 Whether the entire process documentation is available (or minimally, can be documented down) is often a good litmus test of this criteria.